 This Program is a complete laboratory course for teaching general biology or introductory cell and molecular biology.
 Like all of our other experiments, the LC6 is designed for 16 students working in pairs.
 This course provides essentially all of the chemicals and instructions that are needed to teach fifteen, 3-hour laboratory sessions or twenty-five 1-hour laboratory sessions.
-The course consists of a series of experiments that are presented in a comprehensive integrated laboratory manual which is also provided on a CD in PDF format.
+The course consists of a series of experiments that are presented in a comprehensive integrated laboratory manual which is also provided on a USB flash drive in PDF format.

 In the first two sections of the course, students study topics in protein biology and biochemistry such as protein structure, function, and isolation.
 Experiments on enzyme kinetics and cellular metabolism are then carried out.
 Students perform a project of their own design in the second section of the course.
 The projects focus on the characterization of plant peroxidases.
 A number of other optional student-designed experiments are outlined in the Instructor manual of the program and basic reagents are provided in order for the student to carry out their hypothesis driven projects.